Garbage, Recycling, Composting

 Wintertime Garbage Collection

-- Waste should not be placed on the road or sidewalk as it creates a hazard for pedestrians and snow plow operators.
+- Waste should not be placed on top of snowbanks, on the road or on sidewalks.

 Items Not Accepted for Collection